LivHed/mgt-map/README.md

 This is my Milestone Project 2: Interactive Frontend Development - Code Institute.

-This is a one-page website that function as a search tool to find accommodations and restaurants in 10 cities from a Sustainable Cities Index list.
+On this one-page website I include 10 cities that are listed in a Sustainable Cities Index.
+You can search for accommodations and restaurants in these cities around the city center, while exploring them.
 [Check it out here!](https://livhed.github.io/mgt-map/)

 --------------------------------------------------------------------------------------------
 ## UX
 After doing research looking at websites with Google maps included, my goals with the design was set to:
-1. To make the design suitable for people who care about sustainability with choice of words, fonts and colors that give the feeling of sustainability and an environmentally conciousness.
+1. To make the design suitable for people who care about sustainability with my choice of words, fonts and colors that give the feeling of sustainability and an environmentally conciousness.
 I wanted to do this with a simple a design as possible.
-2. To make one page webpage which provides a user friendly and easy layout to quick be able to understand what you can do and how on the website.
+2. To make a one page webpage which provides a user friendly and easy layout to quick be able to understand what you can do and how, on the website.

 ### User stories
-* As an environmentally conscious traveller I want to have a look at the range of places with a sustainable focus before I travel there, to get inspired and remember to keep the focus of those things I find most important in the society.
+* As an environmentally conscious traveller I want to have a look at cities with a sustainable focus before I travel there, to get inspired and remember to keep the focus of those things I find most important in the society.
-* As a traveller that´s on a trip right now I would like to have a look at the supply of environmentally conscious places in the city while I´m on the run on my way to explore the city, and would like to pass by a couple of these places.
+* As an environmentally conscious traveller on the road right now I would like to know where to eat and stay for the night while exploring the sustainable city I´m currently in.
-* As a traveller with no special focus while travelling I would like to check this page out that has narrowed down the search, out of pure interest, to see what kind of places the environmentally conscious travellers usually visit, and maybe I pass by one of these places to see if it´s something that interests me.
+* As a traveller with many different kinds of interests I would like to check this page out, out of pure curiosity, to see what kinds of cities the environmentally conscious travellers would want to visit, and maybe travel there myself to see what these cities are like.

 ### Wireframes
 The wireframes are created with Balsamiq.
 They where made as a part of the design process and are saved as pdf documents and kept in a separate folder, which is called **wireframes**.
 One is designed for desktop view and the other for mobile view.
-[Check them out here](https://github.com/LivHed/mgt-map/blob/master/wireframes/BalsamiqMockupMilestone2Latest.pdf).
+[Check them out here!](https://github.com/LivHed/mgt-map/blob/master/wireframes/BalsamiqMockupMilestone2Latest.pdf).

 ------------------------------------------------------------------------------------------------
 ## Features
 ### Existing Features
-* The presentation text is placed under the name of page and give a short introduction to the intention of the page, which give the users a direct way of reading about the page the first thing they do when they land on the page.
+* The presentation text is placed under the name of the page and provides a short introduction to the intention of the page, which give the users a direct way of reading about the page the first thing they do when they land on the page.
-* The search fields is placed underneath the introduction text as a natural next step to follow after reading about it and follow the instructions given in the text.
+* The dropdown menu with the cities in it is placed underneath the introduction text as a natural next step to follow after reading about it and follow the directions given in the text.
+* The functions of the radio buttons when clicked on them is that they returns results with either accommodations or restaurants in the chosen city, depending on which button you click, and shows markericons of the found places.
 * The Result list
-* The Clear button
+* The More results button
 * The navbar and the footer have the same design, which is meant to be a part of the clean design.
 * A custom scrollbar is added, with a smooth scroll effect.
 I planned for the scrollbar to be discrete in it´s design.
 * The fullwidth background image is supposed to give the users a feeling of the page´s authenticity when it comes to environmental sustainable thinking.
 The content scrolls infront of the image.